w3c/webextensions/proposals/permissions_behavior_on_update.md

 ### Schema

+The new `permissions_behavior` namespace has been introduced.
+It currently contains only the `updates` key; however, it may be used to evolve future permissions.
+The absence of a new namespace or an empty `permissions_behavior` namespace does not alter any extension's behavior.

+#### New key "updates" to control permission's update behavior

-The permissions' granting behavior only changes when `permissions_behavior_on_update` is set to `defer` and only for new permissions that may trigger a warning during the update.
+The permissions' granting behavior only changes when `permissions_behavior.updates` is set to `defer` and only for new permissions that may trigger a warning during the update.
 It doesn't change the behavior of permissions that don't trigger a warning or all permissions during install time.

-When the "permissions_behavior_on_update" is absent from the manifest, the behavior remains the same as it is right now, and new permissions with a warning will turn off the extension during the update or stop updates until the user explicitly approves it (behavior varies across browsers).
+When the `permissions_behavior.updates` is absent from the manifest or is set to `auto`, the behavior remains the same as it is right now, and new permissions with a warning will turn off the extension during the update or stop updates until the user explicitly approves it (behavior varies across browsers).

 ### Suppress permissions warning on update

-In case `permissions_behavior_on_update` is set to `defer`, then any new permission that triggers a "warning" isn't granted but instead should be explicitly requested within a user gesture using "permissions.request"(https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/permissions/request).
+In case `permissions_behavior.updates` is set to `defer`, then any new permission that triggers a "warning" isn't granted but instead should be explicitly requested within a user gesture using "permissions.request"(https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/permissions/request).
 Expect that user may decline permission.

 ```
 document.querySelector('#my-button').addEventListener('click', (event) => {